grenager/basebase/README.md

 - Keep your tokens and API keys secure and never share them
 - One verification attempt per phone number at a time
 - Verification codes expire after 10 minutes
-- Each app gets its own authentication context
+- Each Project gets its own authentication context
-- Users authenticated in one app cannot access resources from another app
+- Users authenticated in one Project cannot access resources from another Project
-- API keys can be revoked using the `revokeAppApiKey` mutation if compromised
+- API keys can be revoked using the `revokeProjectApiKey` mutation if compromised

 ## GraphQL API